 Does your SEO need some SOS?
-Check out this post for some basics on SEO to help your site get the attention it deserves.
+Check out this post for beginner SEO tips to help your site get the attention it deserves.
 There is also a free SEO checklist for beginners!

 This post may contain affiliate links.
 Please read my disclosure for more info.